 It’s always exciting for us to talk with our patients about their upcoming holiday plans.
 That’s no different for Halloween!
-We’ve even seen a few kiddos show up to Aesthetic Family Dentistry in costume.
+We’ve even seen a few kiddos show up to our dentist office in costume.
 Even though some people are surprised that we like Halloween with all the sweets, we don’t think your family has to ban candy to enjoy the spooky night.
 Still, there are a few ways to keep your family’s smiles a bit healthier – and they can apply beyond Halloween.

 Take a few minutes to look at some healthy Halloween treats for your family or even your trick-or-treaters below.
 For more tooth tips or to set up post-Halloween cleanings for your children in Cave Creek, call Dr. Russell Roderick’s office at 480-420-9562 today.
 We see kids as young as 3.

 It’s nearly impossible to ban all sweets from your kids, especially as they get older.
 However, there are a few that can make your kiddos’ teeth more cavity prone.
 In the short term, they can do a lot of damage too – even cause dental emergencies.
 That’s not a great way to spend Halloween!
 Trust us when we say we’ve seen quite a few urgent situations from the following unhealthy treats, from cracked teeth to loose fillings.

 - Sticky candy, like caramels and gum

 It’s probably obvious why hard candy can create a problem, even for baby teeth that set the stage for adult teeth.
 Sticky, chewy candy can cause restorations to come loose, but the more common problem with those is that the sugar sits on teeth and in between teeth for a long time.
 It’s hard to get off even if you drink water afterward.